 As ESG investing achieves new heights, investment managers have an opportunity to achieve a more sustainable world in which people are placed on par with profit for the benefit of stakeholders.49 Investment managers may capture a larger share of ESG investing AUM by building products with sustainability at their core.
 A clearly defined fund strategy concerning sustainability risks and sustainability outcomes may reduce scrutiny from regulators and better inform clients.
 ESG investing performance assurance adoption, proxy activism and increased disclosure requirements could accelerate ESG-mandated AUM over the next 12 months.
 The year 2022 will likely see increasing adoption of sustainability investing by retail and institutional investors.
 Taking action by engaging with talent, increasing transparency and disclosing progress on sustainability outcomes can be paramount to firms’ delivering on the expanding expectations of today’s clients.

 As global leaders in providing services to the investment management industry, Deloitte’s investment management practice provides global resources and capabilities with a local presence, resulting in a clear understanding of each client’s specific market and way of doing business.

-Deloitte Investment Management services provide specialized knowledge and fresh insights into the wide range of operational, technological, and regulatory issues surrounding the industry today.
-Regardless of whether you are in private equity, hedge funds or mutual funds, Deloitte’s investment management services can help you take on challenges and capitalize on business opportunities.
-With the added strength of the Deloitte Touche Tohmatsu Limited (DTTL) member firm network, Deloitte has the ability to offer a global, integrated approach to business issues that combines insight and innovation from multiple disciplines to help organizations excel around the world.
+Deloitte Investment Management services provide specialised knowledge and fresh insights into the wide range of operational, technological and regulatory issues surrounding the industry today.
+Regardless of whether you are in private equity, hedge funds or mutual funds, Deloitte’s investment management services can help you take on challenges and capitalise on business opportunities.
+With the added strength of the Deloitte Touche Tohmatsu Limited (DTTL) member firm network, Deloitte has the ability to offer a global, integrated approach to business issues that combines insight and innovation from multiple disciplines to help organisations excel around the world.